jakop345/cloudron-box/setup/DESIGN.md

     The data directory is a VOLUME.
 Contents of this directory are expected to survive an update.
 This is a good place to place config files that are "dynamic" and need to survive restarts.
-For example, the container deploy version (see below) or the mysql/postgresql data etc.
+For example, the infra version (see below) or the mysql/postgresql data etc.

 start.sh is called in 3 modes - new, update, restore.